Stratford City Hall: Structure

 Built in the "Jacobean end" of the Queen Anne Revival style, the building exhibits an eclectic combination of features, including gables in Flemish Renaissance style, a classical cupola, and panelled chimneys.
 Each end of the building has a dodecagonal base, the central portion a hexagon, and the clock tower a circle.
 A restoration completed in 1974 updated the auditorium and increased office space.

 The exterior brickwork is a dark red, and was the third choice for the building.
 The architects had planned on using a buff-coloured brick, and city councillors preferred the pale colour of the original town hall.
 The red was chosen after a local brickyard over-fired its white bricks.
 The trim is in sandstone, and the large plinth is limestone.

 The main entrance is flanked by two terracotta seals, one depicting a train symbolizing industry, and the other depicting a beehive symbolizing enterprise, mounted in pilasters.
-Above the door is a semi-circular arch window framed by a banded voussoir.
+Above the door is a semi-circular arch window framed by banded voussoirs.